mbisan/s3ts/README.md

 # Self-Supervised Streaming Time Series Classification

-This repository contains the code for the paper **"Streaming time series classification with limited labeled data via self-supervised image representation"** during the submission process to the International Conference on Data Mining (ICDM) 2023.

 ## Abstract

 Streaming time series (STS) can be viewed as sequential concatenations of batch time series (TS), referred to as events, which are received incrementally.
 In practical scenarios, there exists a continuous flow of data, with only a limited number of labeled events available to address the STS classification problem.
 Recently, the dissimilarity frame (DF) feature representation has been proposed to handle STS classification.
 DFs transform STS into a sequence of images that can be effectively classified using standard CNN image classifiers.